 Two months ago, Greg made a pledge to eat nothing but potatoes for 60 days.
-Greg is a high school science teacher.
-His dad is a potato farmer.
+Greg is a high school science teacher and son of a potato farmer.
 He wanted to do something to draw attention to potatoes as a healthy food.
-He says potatoes are a good choice.
-They should be part of anyone's meals.
+He says potatoes are a good choice to be part of anyone's regular meals.

 "It's been an interesting experience," Greg said.
-"For a while, I wasn't sure I would make it.
+"For a while, I'll admit I wasn't sure I would make it.
 I was pretty tired of eating potatoes after a few weeks."

-But for Greg there were some good surprises.
+But for Greg there were some benefits that he hadn't expected.
 He's lost 15 pounds.
 He says he feels better than he has in years.
 "I have so much more energy," he says.
-"I've been running and playing on a basketball team.
-I feel like I'm playing as well as I did in high school."
+"I've been running and playing on a local basketball team.
+I feel like I'm playing as well as I did when I was in high school."

-And Greg has gotten a lot of attention.
-He's gotten much more attention than he expected.
-"It's been great.
+And Greg has gotten a lot of attention, much more than he expected.
+"It's been fantastic.
 Thousands of people have read my blog.
-I've been sharing recipes.
-I talking about the experience.
+I've been sharing recipes and talking about the experience.
 Every day I get to tell people what a great idea it is to eat potatoes."

-Greg and his wife were interviewed for a national morning news show.
+Greg and his wife were also interviewed in their home for a national morning news show.
 The show is watched by millions of people every day.

-Greg ate mostly russet potatoes.
-Those are the brown potatoes most commonly used for baking.
+Greg ate mostly russet potatoes, the brown potatoes most commonly used for baking.
 These are the potatoes grown on his family's farm.

-"We got creative too," says Greg.
-"We tried to get some variety.
+"We got creative too," says Greg," to try to get some variety.
 I've had Yukon Gold potatoes, red potatoes, even these amazing blue potatoes.
-I've had them baked and mashed.
-I've had them boiled, broiled and roasted.
+I've had them baked, mashed, boiled, broiled and roasted.
 I've had hash browns for breakfast almost every day.
-My wife and I also tried some new recipes.
-We tried latkes, a kind of potato pancake.
+My wife and I also tried some new recipes like latkes, a kind of potato pancake.
 We've tried potato dumplings, homemade baked potato chips, and Irish potato soup."

 Greg says that it's hard for him to pick a favorite.
 "The only thing I tried and didn't like was lemon juice on potatoes.
 Oh, and one time I tried a little chocolate sauce on a potato.
-I really, really wanted a dessert.
-But that was not a good combination."
+I really, really wanted a dessert, but that was not a good combination."

-Greg is glad to be back to a normal diet.
-But he still eats potatoes at least 5 or 6 times a week.
+Greg is glad to be back to a normal diet, but he still eats potatoes at least 5 or 6 times a week.
 "Everyone should!" he says with a smile.
 "Potatoes are healthy and taste great!"